 The quality of your output is only going to be as good as your input.
 Rather than focusing all of your energy on the numbers you want to see in the end, commit to getting the beginning processes right.

-It gets much harder to accurately interpret important metrics such as MoM when you’re constantly sifting through low-quality data.
+It gets much harder to accurately interpret important product metrics such as MoM when you’re constantly sifting through low-quality data.
 Before you get too far into the weeds of running any analyses, you’ll first need to create a robust data system—your minimum viable instrumentation (MVI).
 This will help you identify the specific data processes you should follow to reach your business and analytics goals.

 Start by defining two things: